Funding Opportunities

 Horizon Europe │ European Union

 In 2018, the European Commission proposed an ambitious €95.5 billion research and innovation programme - Horizon Europe - to succeed Horizon 2020.
 Horizon Europe is the research and innovation framework programme running from 2021-2027.
-The first work programmes were published in June 2021.
-Horizon Europe will support European partnerships with EU countries, the private sector, foundations, and other stakeholders.
+The programme supports European partnerships with EU countries, the private sector, foundations, and other stakeholders.
 The aim is to deliver on global challenges and industrial modernisation through concerted research and innovation efforts.
 For individual calls visit the EU Funding & Tenders Portal.
-In Germany, the BMBF is funding measures for the preparation and drafting of proposals for calls in the second pillar of Horizon Europe (Global Challenges and European Industrial Competitiveness).
-The programme is called European Innovation Union and supports applicants with a maximum of €50.000 over a period of up to 12 months.
-The annual deadlines are January 31, Mai 31, and September 30. |
+The published work programmes can be found here. |

-EUROPEAN COOPERATION IN SCIENCE AND TECHNOLOGY (COST) │ EUROPEAN UNION
+EUROPEAN COOPERATION IN SCIENCE AND TECHNOLOGY (COST) │ EUROPEAN UNION (CLOSED)

 European Cooperation in Science and Technology (COST) │ European Union

-Deadline: October 20, 2022 Value: dependent upon proposal The European Cooperation in Science and Technology (COST) is a funding organization for the creation of research networks, called COST Actions.
+Deadline: 21 October, 2025 Value: dependent upon proposal The European Cooperation in Science and Technology (COST) is a funding organization for the creation of research networks, called COST Actions.
 These networks offer an open space for collaboration among scientists across Europe (and beyond) and thereby give impetus to research advancements and innovation.
 COST is bottom up, this means that researchers can create a network – based on their own research interests and ideas – by submitting a proposal to the COST Open Call.
 The proposal can be in any science field.
 COST Actions are highly interdisciplinary and open.
 It is possible to join ongoing Actions, which therefore keep expanding over the funding period of four years.
 They are multi-stakeholder, often involving the private sector, policymakers, as well as civil society.
 COST funding intends to complement national research funds, as they are exclusively dedicated to cover collaboration activities, such as workshops, conferences, working group meetings, training schools, short-term scientific missions, and dissemination and communication activities.
 COST Program Website |

 Bilateral Funding